NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Farmhand.md

 Choose two attribute boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Athletics skill and the Farming Lore skill.
-You gain the [[Feats/Assurance|Assurance]] skill feat with Athletics.
+You gain the [[Assurance|Assurance]] skill feat with Athletics.

 *Source: Pathfinder Player Core*
 *ORC*